-The overarching claims management principles and standard principles apply to all claims from 1 January 2019.
+Standard 33 Managing psychological injury claims applies for all claims from 1 March 2021.
 The principles will continue to apply until SIRA amends, revokes or replaces them in whole or in part.

 Directions to comply with these Standards, including the expectations and benchmarks, may be issued to insurers under Division 4 of Part 7 of the 1987 Act, which will make contravention (breach) of a requirement of the Standards an offence under section 209 of the 1987 Act.
 Section 194(2) makes compliance with a direction to insurers a condition of an insurer's license issued under the Act.